DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/05 Customize the Appearance/05 Customize the Content/7 Add Scrolling.md

 1. Wrap the content in the ScrollView component and place it in the Popup container.

 2. Set the [height](/api-reference/10%20UI%20Components/DOMComponent/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#height') and [width](/api-reference/10%20UI%20Components/DOMComponent/1%20Configuration/width.md '/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#width') of the ScrollView to `100%` of the popup content area.
-To enable this functionality, wrap content into the [ScrollView](/concepts/05%20UI%20Components/ScrollView/00%20Overview.md '/Documentation/Guide/UI_Components/ScrollView/Overview/') component and set its **height** and **width** to 100% of the Popup content area:

 ---
 ##### jQuery